 A healthy codebase is a well-tested codebase, and a healthy project is one where test coverage stays front and center throughout development.

-A test coverage service, like Coveralls, lets you track changes to your project’s test coverage over time, surface those changes for your whole team to see, and even stop merges that degrade the project’s quality.
+A test coverage service like Coveralls lets you track changes to your project’s test coverage over time, surface those changes for your whole team to see, and even stop merges that degrade the project’s quality.

-Using CircleCI’s latest orb spec, this tutorial showed how easy it can be to connect your project with a test coverage service by making it part of your CI/CD pipeline, especially when the service leverages the configuration standard of your CI platform.
+Using CircleCI’s orb spec, this tutorial showed how easy it can be to connect your project with a test coverage service by making it part of your CI/CD pipeline, especially when the service leverages the configuration standard of your CI platform.